qurator-spk/sbb_images/doc/classifier.md

                                 image search interface and use "predictions"
                                 if you want to use the classifier output in the annotator interface.
-  --label-table-name TEXT       Either 'annotations' or 'tags'.
+  --label-table-name TEXT       Either 'predictions' or 'tags'.
 Use
-                                'annotations' if labels have been made with the annotator, use 'tags' if labels stem from tags in the image search interface, default is 'annotations'.
+                                'predictions' if labels have been made with the annotator, use 'tags' if labels stem from tags in the image search interface, default is 'annotations'.